data1010/data1010.github.io/project.md

 ## Project

 This course includes one project, which will be due on December 3 at 18:00.
 You will create your project in the style of an article as a Prismia assignment, and we will publish everyone's articles on a public "DATA 1010 projects" page.
+Update: this gallery is now available, at [https://prismia.chat/data1010-projects](https://prismia.chat/data1010-projects).

 ### Content